alexblanche/raytracer_project/Readme.md

 ### State of the project

 The project currently handles polygon meshes (composed of triangles and quads for now) and multiple shapes (triangles, quads, spheres, planes, boxes and cylinders), made up of materials of various reflectivity (from diffuse to glossy, to mirror), specular probability (to simulate realistic reflections on non-metallic materials) and refractive index (for water, glass).
 Triangles and quads can be textured with textures read from bmp files, and objects can be imported from .obj files.
 The rendering of polygon meshes is accelerated with the [Bounding Volume Hierarchy](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) method.
-Scenes are defined in a file ```scene.txt``` at the root (see the syntax in ```Syntax.md``).
+Scenes are defined in a file ```scene.txt``` at the root (see the syntax in ```Syntax.md```).
 The rendered images can be exported as raw data (that can then be combined into a bmp) or as a bmp file.

 Current state:

 ![Screen](pictures/stool_HD.jpg)
 Model found at [free3d.com](https://free3d.com/fr/3d-model/wood-stool-303532.html).
-Rendered in 1920x1080 with 100 samples per pixel in 3 minutes 38 seconds on my 2016 laptop.
+Rendered in 1920x1080 with 100 samples per pixel in 3 minutes 38 seconds on my 2016 laptop (i7-6700HQ CPU @ 2.60GHz).

 Next steps:
 Depth of field, light halo (added as post-process).
 Future plans involve the introduction of some bidirectionality to the path-tracing (to accelerate the rendering of dark scenes) and a conversion to GPU rendering.